simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/encoder.md

   ...
   }
 ```
 The same procedure can be done for pins `A` and `B` if your application makes you run out of the hardware interrupt pins.
-Software interrupts are very powerful and produce comparable results to the hardware interrupts especially if you have no other choice. `index` pin produces an interrupt once per rotation, therefore it is not critical, so software or hardware interrupt doesn't change too much in terms of performance.
+Software interrupts are very powerful and produce comparable results to the hardware interrupts especially if you have no other choice.
+The `index` pin produces one pulse per rotation, therefore it is not critical, so using software or hardware interrupts doesn't change too much in terms of performance.

 To explore better the difference in the encoder functions with both hardware and software interrupt approach please check the examples `encoder_example.ino` and `encoder_software_interrupts_example.ino`.